Sedale Threatt: Personal life

 Threatt is thought to have fathered at least fourteen children, and been married twice.
 He married his first wife, Nicole Plotzker, in 1992.
 She later left him for Dr. Dre; his second marriage was to Britt Johnson.

 In 2000, Threatt was sentenced to six months in prison for failing to pay child support.
 Threatt had a plea deal with prosecutors, who recommended five months of probation, but U.S. District Judge Mark L. Wolf rejected the agreement and sentenced him to prison.
 Wolf also ordered Threatt to comply with five other outstanding child-support orders for children in other jurisdictions.

-Threatt currently lives in Melbourne, Australia, working alongside his eldest son, Sedale Threatt Jr., in his company, Australian Basketball Development (AUBD).
+As of 2012, Threatt and his son Sedale Threatt Jr. ran a basketball school in Melbourne, Australia.
 Threatt has another son also named Sedale Threatt Jr., who attended college at Lehigh University and played quarterback on the football team.
 This Sedale Jr. later went into acting.